MicrosoftDocs/mslearn-advanced-copilot/README.md

 As with any implementation, this addition should include at least one test function to work with the pytest runner and test framework.

 ### 🛠 Step 1: Add a new route
 On our first exercise we will create a new route in our API.
-Go to the main.py file, and by using the inline chat with the following command `ctrl` + `i` (Windows) or  `cmd` + `i`(Mac) ask GitHub Copilot to help you create a new API that shows you the cities of a country.
+Go to the main.py file, and by using the inline chat with the following command `ctrl` + `i` (on Windows) or  `cmd` + `i`(on Mac) ask GitHub Copilot to help you create a new API that shows you the cities of a country.

+`> Create a new route that exposes the cities of a country.`

 This prompt should give you something similar like this:

 ```python